awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 ![\[Viewing events using the Events page.\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/events-instance-scheduled-stop.png)
    + Alternatively, in the navigation pane, choose **EC2 Dashboard**\.
 Any resources with an associated event are displayed under **Scheduled events**\.
 ![\[Viewing events using the dashboard.\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/dashboard-scheduled-events.png)
-   + Some events are also shown for affected resources\.
-For example, in the navigation pane, choose **Instances** and select an instance\.
-If the instance has an associated instance stop or instance retirement event, it is displayed in the lower pane\.
-![\[Viewing events in the instance details.\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/event-instance-retirement.png)

 ------
 #### [ Old console ]